-Joanna Site allocation details are provided for Sunwin House (V/1.11).
-Gabrilatsou Overall LGP agrees with the content of this allocation, however considers that additional detail should be included and additional Jones Lang uses identified as acceptable.
-The section proposed within the draft LaSalle on AAP is repeated below in italics with the following amendments behalf of proposed in bold: Legal General Site Size: 0.50 ha comprising 100,000 sq ft over five floors.
-Existing Use: Vacant former Department Store and service yard Proposed Allocation: Retail (Use Class A1 to A5) / Residential /Office (Use Class B1) / / Hotel (Use Class C1) / Residential (Use Class C3) including Student Accommodation / Health and other Community Uses (Use Class D1) / Education (Use Class D1)/ Leisure (Use Class D2) The Site: The site currently consists of a Grade II listed former department store.
+(2) Design - Amend the third bullet-point along the following lines:- "The scale and design of new development should respond sensitively to the surrounding historic context" Joanna Gabrilatsou Jones Lang LaSalle on behalf of Legal General Site allocation details are provided for Sunwin House (V/1.11).
+Overall LGP agrees with the content of this allocation, however considers that additional detail should be included and additional uses identified as acceptable.
+The section proposed within the draft AAP is repeated below in italics with the following amendments proposed in bold: Site Size: 0.50 ha comprising 100,000 sq ft over five floors.
+Existing Use: Vacant former Department Store and service yard Proposed Allocation: Retail (Use Class A1 to A5) / Residential /Office (Use Class B1) // Hotel (Use Class C1) / Residential (Use Class C3) including Student Accommodation / Health and other Community Uses (Use Class C3) including Student Accommodation / Health and other Community Uses (Use Class D1) / Education (Use Class D1) / Leisure (Use Class D2) The Site: The site currently consists of a Grade II listed former department store.
 Following the closure of the TJ Hughes in 2010, the retail unit has remained vacant.
-The movement of the retail core of the city centre away from this site, the premises are no longer expected to deliver a large scale comparison retail offer.
-The site continues to be an important part of the retail core of the city centre.
-If the Broadway scheme is delivered it is essential that, due to Sunwin House's location, the site contributes to maintaining and enhancing footfall across the city and maintaining a balance of activity along Kirkgate.
+The movement de the retail core of the city centre.
+If the Broadway scheme is delivered it is essential that, due to Sumwin House's location, the site contributes to maintaining and enhancing footfall across the city and maintaining a balance of activity along Kirkgate.
 It should remain in the PSA as a secondary shopping frontage due to the site's prominent gateway location linking the west of the city centre into the PSA.
 Retail and other town centre uses should be encouraged at the site.
-The proposed allocation is expected to deliver a mixed use scheme. which makes use of the Grade II listed building.
+The proposed allocation is expected to deliver a mixed use scheme, which makes use of the Grade II listed building.
+The make-up of this mixed use scheme, which makes use of the Grade II listed building.
 The make-up of this mixed use scheme is presently open, with views on the best use of this heritage welcomed.
-It is LGP's view that the wording deleted above is replaced as proposed in bold.
-The current wording suggests that future retail is dismissed by the Council.
-However, although Sunwin House is currently attracting little interest from retail operators there is always the potential that a retailer could be interested in all or part of the building.
-LGP is keen to encourage retail as well as other uses, particularly at ground floor level to maintain an active ground floor frontage.
-This approach is considered to be in line with the NPPF's approach at paragraph 23 as the area of Sunwin House is currently experiencing some decline.
-Therefore by applying a flexible approach to the future of the site, the LPA can 'plan positively for their future to encourage economic activity.'
+However, it must be noted, the allocat of non A1 retail uses on a site wh remaining the proposed Primary Shopp Area is unlikely to be in robust and sou It is also key to acknowledge Sum House has an established use as Retail.
+In regards to restricting land uses wit the neighbourhoods, the neighbourho boundaries are considered indicat rather than absolutely definitive a thus land uses would not absolutely restricted in line with the boundaries.
+This will be made cle within the Publication Draft.